 Certain investments that we have made in the past and may make in the future include warrants or other equity or equity-related securities.
 In addition, we may from time to time make non-control, equity co-investments in portfolio companies.
 Our goal is to realize gains upon our disposition of such equity interests.
 However, the equity interests we receive may not appreciate in value and, in fact, may decline in value.
 We also may be unable to realize any value if a portfolio company does not have a liquidity event, such as a sale of the business, recapitalization or public offering, which would allow us to sell the underlying equity interests.
 We often seek puts or similar rights to give us the right to sell our equity securities back to the portfolio company issuer.
-We may be unable to exercise these put rights for the consideration provided in our investment documents if the issuer is in financial distress.
-Accordingly, we may not be able to realize gains from our equity interests, and any gains that we do realize on the disposition of any equity interests may not be sufficient to offset any other losses we experience.
+We may be unable to realize gains from our equity interests, and any gains that we do realize on the disposition of any equity interests may not be sufficient to offset any other losses we experience.